genelet/mlm/README.md

 > **Note:** The legacy codebase is preserved in the `master` branch.

+## Mobile and API Development

+This project provides a comprehensive JSON API for building mobile and external applications.

-> **Note:** For app development or other extensions, refer to `openapi.yaml` for the complete OpenAPI 3.0 specification documenting all available endpoints, authentication methods, and request/response schemas.
+- **OpenAPI Specification**: Refer to [`openapi.yaml`](openapi.yaml) for the complete OpenAPI 3.0 specification documenting all available endpoints, authentication methods, and schemas.
+- **Mobile App Guide**: See [`REACT_NATIVE.md`](REACT_NATIVE.md) for a detailed roadmap on building a native mobile application using React Native and the JSON API.

 ---